Nandana31/Speech-Emotion-Recognition-using-ML/README.md

 This project is shows the recognition of the emotion from a speech using ML.
 The datasets provided was taken from the Ravdess datasets.
 One can use different set of datasets to train the model.
+The accuracy of the model can be increased by increasing the epoch time to its maximum.
+Here we have used low epoch rate and hence the low accuracy rate